CoherenceResearchCollaboration/RecursiveGeometry/README.md

   --medium vacuum \
   --overwrite

-# 5) (Optional, but recommended) Organize the data by quantum "tower" to see patterns:
+## 5) (Optional, but recommended) Organize the data by quantum "tower" to see patterns:

 build_photon_gamma_ladders.py

 Examples:
-  # From explicit photon overlay (create the gamma ladder, affinity, and photon overlay first)
+## From explicit photon overlay (create the gamma ladder, affinity, and photon overlay first)

   python -m scripts.analysis_pipeline.build_photon_gamma_ladders \
     --overlay data/meta/photon_overlay_mu-1.csv --gamma_bin 0.02 --min_hits 1

-# 6) "RGP Physics" v1 — χ–β plane fits (w/ optional curvature).
+## 6) "RGP Physics" v1 — χ–β plane fits (w/ optional curvature).
 WIP
 Script: scripts/analysis_pipeline/rgp_physics_v1.py
 This module operationalizes the Thread‑Frame (Def.
 D2) with β=log10α (Eq.
 3) and returns the intercepts χ and tilt diagnostics used throughout the results; the quadratic term is included “locally, if AIC demands” (Eq.
 2).
 Inputs: a directory of *_photon_ladder.csv files (from build_photon_gamma_ladders.py); optional gamma_attractor_affinity_*.csv for p/q enrichment.

-# Outputs:
+## Outputs:

 - rgp_v1_tower_fits.csv — per‑tower WLS fits: beta (slope), chi (intercept), theta_deg, rmse_log10_hz, coverage/weights, and—if enabled and justified—c_quad, mean_curv, torsion_index (see below).
 - rgp_v1_pairwise_maps.csv — Δβ, Δχ, Δθ, scale 10Δβ, mapped‑overlap RMSE/R², reliability flags, optional p/q.
 - rgp_v1_ion_summary.csv — weighted means and totals per ion (including share_curvature_needed).
 - rgp_v1_tower_coverage.csv — number of γ‑bins and total photon weight per (ion, ni ,nk).

-# CLI examples:
+## CLI examples:

-# Linear-only (paper-aligned)
+Linear-only (paper-aligned):
 python -m scripts.analysis_pipeline.rgp_physics_v1 \
   --photon-dir data/meta/ion_photon_ladders_mu-1 \
   --out-dir    data/results/rgp_v1

-# With quadratic curvature (experimental) and p/q enrichment
-python -m scripts.analysis_pipeline.rgp_physics_v1 \
+With quadratic curvature (experimental) and p/q enrichment: python -m scripts.analysis_pipeline.rgp_physics_v1 \
   --photon-dir data/meta/ion_photon_ladders_mu-1 \
   --out-dir    data/results/rgp_v1 \
   --curvature \
   --affinity data/meta/gamma_attractor_affinity_bio_vacuum_mu-1.csv

-# Curvature:
+Note on "curvature":
 (c_quad, mean_curv, torsion_index) are only non-zero if you pass --curvature, the tower has ≥ 3 γ-bins, and the quadratic beats linear by ΔAIC ≤ −2; otherwise the geometry is computed with c=0, so “curvature” will be 0/blank.
 If --curvature is set and a tower has ≥ 3 distinct γ‑bins, the script fits both linear and quadratic WLS and applies an AIC gate: use c only if ΔAIC≤−2.
 When the gate fails, geom_c is set to 0 and geometry‑derived fields like mean_curv become 0 (so a blank/zero “curvature” column is expected in many cases).
 Curvature and the derived torsion_index are exploratory and not required to reproduce the paper’s χ–β results.

-# Reliability.
+Reliability.
 Flags (fit_sparse_bins, fit_low_weight, fit_high_rmse, fit_curvature_needed) and a reliability_score help filter marginal towers and maps.
 Consider focusing on reliability_score ≥ 0.7 for summary plots.

-# 7) (Optional) Intercepts & isotope mass checks
+## 7) (Optional) Intercepts & isotope mass checks

 With slope locked near β=log₁₀α, intercepts χ transport reduced mass and Z²; matched towers can be used to estimate isotope shifts (Eq.
 5a) and check hydrogenic collapse (Eq.
 5b).
 The preprint reports hydrogenic collapse at millidex precision and labels H↦D as data‑limited in this run (single tower).